-- You were within five years of qualifying for an unreduced retirement benefit as of January 1, 2013. - You retire on disability. - You retire directly from short-term or long-term disability under the Virginia Sickness and Disability Program (VSDP). - You are involuntarily separated from employment for causes other than job performance or misconduct and are eligible to retire under the Workforce Transition Act or the Transitional Benefits Program. - You die in service and your survivor or beneficiary is eligible for a monthly death-in-service benefit.
-The COLA will go into effect on July 1 following one full calendar year (January 1 to December 31) from the date the monthly benefit begins.
+- You were within five years of qualifying for an unreduced retirement benefit as of January 1, 2013. - You retire on disability. - You are involuntarily separated from employment for causes other than job performance or misconduct and are eligible to retire under the Transitional Benefits Program.